JessicaKMcIntosh/BashTerm/README.md

 For example Unicode characters `$'\u2500'` and associative arrays.

 MacOS still ships with Bash 3.
-For MacOS check out [Homebrew](https://brew.sh/)
+For MacOS check out [Homebrew](https://brew.sh/) for a modern version of bash.

 ## Overview

-This library provides a variable interface.
+This library provides a variable interface with a few functions.
 When the library loads it calls `tput` to get the escape codes for terminal functionality.

 The primary interface is using associative arrays.